 - Play the 12th fret harmonic on the 6th string.

-- Tune the 6th string down to below the ringing 4th-string pitch (note).
+- Adjust the tuning peg of the sixth string down to below the ringing 4th-string pitch (note).

 - Tune back up to where the two strings vibrate at the same pitch.